Morgan James: Career

 Her second solo album (and first studio album), Hunter, was recorded in 2014 and released via Epic Records in June 2014.
 The 11-track album was produced by Doug Wamble and is James' first album of all solo material.
 The album included her cover of Prince's song "Call My Name", which Prince allowed her to put on the record.

 On December 16, 2016, James released her second cover album, Blue, released on the 45th anniversary of Joni Mitchell's album of the same name.

 Reckless Abandon, her second solo studio album, was independently released on April 7, 2017, via her self-created Hedonist Records.
 It is her first album to feature completely original material and heavily incorporates elements of soul and R&B. On March 31, 2017, she embarked on a national headlining spring "Reckless Abandon Tour" in support of the album.

 Since 2014, James collaborates with Postmodern Jukebox, producing several cover songs on their YouTube channel and joining them on tour.

 In 2018, Morgan James released The White Album, her own interpretation of The Beatles' album, on the occasion of its 50th anniversary.

 In 2020, James, alongside Broadway legends Cynthia Erivo, Orfeh, Shoshana Bean and Ledisi, was featured on the all-female EP, She is Risen, which covers songs from Andrew Lloyd Webber's Jesus Christ Superstar.

 Personal life

-James lives in Harlem with her husband, guitarist and producer Doug Wamble, whom she wed in spring of 2016.
+James lives in Harlem with her husband, guitarist and producer Doug Wamble, whom she married in spring of 2016.